goatoush/inventor-pi/README.md

 ![Photo Interrupter](images/Photo%20Interrupter%20Circuit.jpg)

+A photo interrupter module sends infrared light beam from an emitter to a receiver (the two black blocks on the module), and detects when this beam is blocked.
+It is used to detect end-of-travel in 3D printers, CNC machines and robots.
+It is also used to count the pulses of a slotted disc rotating to calculate motor or wheel speed in robotics and smart cars.
+In a printer, it detects when a paper is present.

 Create a new file in Thonny, with file name photo_interrupter.py.
 Copy and paste the code below into the file you created.

 ```python